-The mission of the Tregaron Conservancy for this area is to draw on historical antecedents and recapture the beauty and dignity of the Macomb entrance and drive.
+The mission of the Tregaron Conservancy for this area is to draw on historical antecedents and recapture of the beauty and dignity of the Macomb entrance and drive.
 The area is a principal entryway for the school.
-A clean and simple approach to this area is recommended in order to bring together both sides of the drive to form a more visually apparent entry.
+A clean and simple approach to this area is recommended in order to bring together both sides of the drive to from a more visually apparent entry.
 Circulation should be enhanced to preserve historic retaining wall features and allow pedestrians to access the hilltop.
 Today a confusing combination of older trees and volunteer species on the wooded hillside obscure the impression of passage into the historic landscape of the estate.
 This situation should be amended; however, precise historic designs cannot be restored.
 Although Ellen Biddle Shipman created garden designs for the area no strong evidence exists that they were carried out.
-The designs suggest a clear intent to develop a more formal entryway stretching from the street

-Page VI.15 Heritage Landscapes Preservation Landscape Architects & Planners along the drive by using selected plantings including undulating drifts of perennial plants, shrubs, and small trees.
+The designs suggest a clear intent to develop a more formal entryway stretching from the street along the drive by using selected plantings including undulating drifts of perennial plants, shrubs, and small trees.
 This design concept should be followed in a rehabilitation treatment.